 Though trade commissions are somewhat high, TD Ameritrade offers investors a ton of perks — including a comprehensive trading platform.

 While beginning investors can certainly find a lot of value with TD Ameritrade, it’s has a huge amount of resources for advanced traders in particular.
 You can choose from one of three trading platforms:

 Web Platform: This cloud-based tool allows you to manage your investments all from a single location.
 It comes with alerts, planning tools, and tons of research and education sources.

-Trade Architect: A more in-depth tool for stock trading, you can monitor potential investments, use custom charting, and view live news streams.
+Trade Architect: A more in-depth tool for online stock trading, you can monitor potential investments, use custom charting, and view live news streams.
 Plus, you can get help from former floor traders.

 thinkorswim: This macro data hub gives you access to economic indicators from across the globe.
 If you’re new to trading, you can practice with the paperMoney program.

 When you pick TD Ameritrade, you don’t need a minimum amount of money in your account; however, you can get a $100 to $600 cash bonus with a qualifying deposit.
 Stock trades are $6.95 and options are $6.95 plus $0.75 per contract.